 Our mission is to improve the lives and health of all women through excellence, innovation and leadership in patient care, scientific discovery, education, and advocacy.
-We accomplish this by supporting the programmatic initiatives of our faculty and staff in the areas of patient care, education, and research.
+We accomplish this by supporting the programmatic initiatives of our faculty and staff in the areas of patient care, education, research, advocacy & inclusion.
 We are committed to providing quality health care services to all women; educating health care providers and investigators; and conducting research to advance knowledge in our field.
 We promote our vision to advance and transform obstetrics, gynecology and the reproductive sciences through innovation and discovery.

-Our Department has received over $6 million in NIH funding for 2015, ranking first in the United States for ObGyn departments and fourth, as a department within the UCSF School of Medicine.
-Our work is spread across four divisions—Gynecology/Obstetrics, Gynecologic Oncology, Maternal-Fetal Medicine, and Reproductive Endocrinology and Infertility.
+Our Department has received several million in NIH funding, continually ranking first in the United States for ObGyn departments and highly within the UCSF School of Medicine.
+Our work is spread across six divisions—Gynecology/Obstetrics, Gynecologic Oncology, Maternal-Fetal Medicine, Minimally Invasive Surgery/Urogynecology, Reproductive Endocrinology and Infertility, and our Zuckerberg San Francisco General Hospital division.
 Our organized research unit (ORU), the Center for Reproductive Sciences, conducts valuable work in the basic and translational sciences, and programs such as the Bixby Center for Global Reproductive Health, Advancing New Standards In Reproductive Health (ANSIRH) and our Program on Reproductive Health and the Environment (PRHE) work to convert ground breaking research into women’s health policy, while also conducting independent scientific and policy initiatives.